-With high CPU usage, it may be running pretty hot too, so we’ve put together a bunch of ways you can bring the CPU temperature down.
+With high CPU usage, it may be running pretty hot, too, so we’ve put together a bunch of ways you can bring the CPU temperature down.
 Ransomware is also a big culprit in slowing down your PC and heating up your CPU, so here’s how to enable ransomware protection in Windows.